PyWPS/pywps-workshop/06-Deployment.md

 ### 2. Apache 2.4

 Apache2.4 has native WSGI support by using the libapache2-mod-wsgi module that can be enable using the a2enmod command and with the following configuration.
-These modules are already installed in OsGEO, if needed
+These modules are already installed in OSGeo-Live, if needed

 ```
 sudo apt install libapache2-mod-wsgi && a2enmod wsgi